 A great deal of time is spent planning, designing, and developing a website.
-Just like the products and services, what makes any Woocommerce site always a hit among the users is the experience.
+Just like the products and services, what makes any WooCommerce site always a hit among the users is the experience.
 The experience is greatly contributed by the process, feature, design and architecture of the website.

-Importance of a good checkout
+Importance of a good checkout in WooCommerce

 It is a common misconception that a great shop page would bring good sales.
 Optimising and enhancing the shop page will make your products more appealing and desirable, but it may not necessarily bring in sales or conversion to your site always.